 A significant portion of our customers' natural gas production is from unconventional sources that require hydraulic fracturing as part of the completion process.
 Hydraulic fracturing involves the injection of water, sand and chemicals under pressure into the formation to stimulate gas production.
 Legislation to amend the SDWA to repeal the exemption for hydraulic fracturing from the definition of "underground injection" and require federal permitting and regulatory control of hydraulic fracturing, as well as legislative proposals to require disclosure of the chemical constituents of the fluids used in the fracturing process, were proposed in past sessions of Congress.
 The U.S. Congress continues to consider legislation to amend the SDWA.
-Scrutiny of hydraulic fracturing activities continues in other ways, with the EPA having commenced a multi-year study of the potential environmental impacts of hydraulic fracturing, the results of which were originally anticipated to be available in 2014, but are now expected in March 2015.
+Scrutiny of hydraulic fracturing activities continues in other ways, with the EPA having commenced a multi-year study of the potential environmental impacts of hydraulic fracturing, the preliminary results of which were released for public comment in June 2015.
+While the EPA stated that it had found no evidence of widespread systemic impacts on drinking water sources from hydraulic fracturing operations, the draft report has not been finalized yet.
 The EPA also has announced that it believes hydraulic fracturing using fluids containing diesel fuel can be regulated under the SDWA notwithstanding the SDWA's general exemption for hydraulic fracturing.
 Several states have also proposed or adopted legislative or regulatory restrictions on hydraulic fracturing, including prohibitions on the practice.
 We cannot predict if additional legislation will be enacted and if so, what its provisions would be.
-If additional levels of regulation, restriction and permits are required through the adoption of new laws and regulations at the federal or state level, that could lead to delays, increased operating costs and process prohibitions for our customers that could reduce demand for our compression services, which could have a material adverse effect on our business, financial condition, results of operations and cash available for distribution.
+If additional levels of regulation, restriction and permits are required through the adoption of new laws and regulations, or the development of new regulatory interpretations at the federal or state level, that could lead to delays, increased operating costs and process prohibitions for our customers that could reduce demand for our compression services, which could have a material adverse effect on our business, financial condition, results of operations and cash available for distribution.